3p1cPh4r40h/DegreeProject/README.md

 At the moment we have limited our training to guitar; however, adding in new instruments is more a question of data curation than processing.
 Depending on time alloted our group might record and label chords on piano and guitar to expand the dataset.

 # TODO and Questions
-- How do we want to display spectrograms?
+- Colorbar for spectrograms
-- Expand the functionality of how many chords we can label
+- Set radio buttons to prevent confusing behaviour from compare 1 and transcribe radio buttons
-- Make things prettier, faster, and user friendly
+- Make buttons rounded
-- Disable buttons while loading
+- Consider better ways of displaying chords